 At the end of the course pupil will be able to

-- CO 2: Study the properties of materials and their applications to apply in engineering applications.
+- CO 2: Understand Elastic properties of materials and their applications

 At the end of this course the pupil will be able to,

-- CO 6: Understand measurement technology, usage of new instruments in real time.
+- CO 5: Understand measurement technology and use of new instruments.

 - The department has very good infrastructure consisting of two spacious laboratories (Main Lab & Optics Lab), HOD’s chambers, staff rooms, departmental library and store room.